 Luckily, the alternatives above allow you to obtain a reliable loan while still keeping your interest costs at a manageable level.
 Moreover, many of the options above offer flexible lending terms, low fees, and have zero prepayment penalties.
 You also benefit from an easy approval process, immediate access to funds, low annual income requirements, and sometimes zero loan origination fees.

 Now, if you’ve exhausted all of your resources and still can’t obtain an affordable loan, we recommend you work on your credit score instead of settling for a payday loan.
 By utilizing some of our tips above, we assure you, better alternatives will eventually come your way.

-On a side note, if you have experience with OppLoans, LendUp, RiseCredit or NetCredit – we want to hear from you.
+On a side note, if you have experience with OppLoans, LendUp, RiseCredit, or NetCredit – we want to hear from you.
 How was your experience?
 Do you want us to review other sites like these?
 Join the conversation and let us know.

 The good news is that people with good credit can get super cheap auto loan rates.
-If you are with bad credit still there are options for you, but they are limited.
+If you are with bad credit, there are still options for you, but they are limited.
 ElitePersonalFinance conducted a study and found the best...

 Can I get a loan from a bank if I'm with bad credit?
 Unfortunately, the answer is no. But don’t worry, there are plenty of other options.
 Online lenders offer personal loans to people with bad credit.
 And in today’s...